SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/intro.md

 [Get our one-page overview comparing Document Assemble Line partnerships with other online guided interview–building options.](https://suffolklitlab.org/onepagers/partnerships/)
 :::

 The LIT Lab's work has been and will continue to be supported by grants.
-Moving forward we will also rely on our court partners to help support our work.
-Funded partners pay for software development and support, training, user research, community building, project management, and technical support as well as direct costs like servers and staff time.
+Moving forward we will also rely on our court and community partners to help support our work.
+Funding from partners pays for software development and support, training, user research, community building, project management, and technical support as well as direct costs like servers and staff time.

-* We can partner with legal aid organizations on grant applications for building online interview portals.
-* We can partner with courts that want to build online interview portals.
+* We offer Docassemble hosting and e-filing for courts that want to build their own interviews or enable e-filing for third-party interviews
+* We offer Docassemble hosting for legal aid organizations, with a free option if the court is a funding partner
-* We can partner with granting organizations that want to help us expand access to justice by building digital public infrastructure.
+* We work with granting organizations that want to support the Document Assembly Line

-Our funded partners can access additional training, Docassemble server hosting, and e-filing.

 ## Our repositories